 Your circadian rhythm is the internal body clock that dictates when you’re awake and when you sleep over a roughly 24-hour cycle.
 For thousands of years, before the advent of artificial lighting, our ancestors’ days were ruled by the rising and setting of the sun.
 And even after centuries of technological advancement and societal change altered our lives immeasurably, our human biology still bears the stamp of that rhythm.
 Following the cycle of daylight and darkness we see in nature is the best way to keep your circadian rhythm in alignment so that you get the sleep you need and can feel and perform your best each day.

-The problem is, even though our bodies would function best if we went to bed shortly after sunset and woke up at sunrise, the schedules of our modern lives rarely line up with that timeline.
-But even if our circumstances (work, school, child rearing, etc.) make a sun-down/sun-up sleep schedule unviable, there are workaround solutions.
-Being mindful of your circadian rhythm, strategic about the timing of your light exposure, and consistent with your sleep schedule can help you meet both your sleep need and the energy demands of your day.
+The problem is, the schedules of our modern lives rarely line up with that timeline.
+But even if our circumstances (work, school, child rearing, etc.) and the amount of daylight we’re exposed to naturally (based on our distance from the equator) make a sun-down/sun-up sleep schedule unviable, there are workaround solutions.
+Being mindful of your circadian rhythm, strategic about the timing of your light exposure, and consistent with your sleep schedule can help you get enough sleep at night and have more energy each day.

 In the RISE app, we refer to your circadian rhythm as your energy schedule because it predicts not just your sleep-wake cycle, but also the natural peaks and dips in energy you experience in roughly 24-hour cycles.
 And although the timing will vary somewhat from person to person, the basic pattern goes something like this:

-Over the long term, both high sleep debt and circadian misalignment can put you at increased risk for Type 2 diabetes, obesity, cardiovascular disease, and cancer.
+Over the long term, circadian misalignment can put you at increased risk for Type 2 diabetes, obesity, cardiovascular disease, and cancer.
 But in the near term, you'll be groggier when you wake up and sleepier throughout the day.
 You'll also experience greater stress and anxiety, and there will be a decline in your decision-making skills and attention.
 Basically, anything and everything you care about is going to be impacted.

-So, it’s important to be aware of the kinds of things that can disrupt your circadian rhythm and impact your sleep and energy:
+It’s important to be aware of the kinds of things that can disrupt your circadian rhythm and impact your sleep and energy.
+Here’s what may be causing your circadian rhythm to be out of whack in the first place:

 Determining which of these factors could be causing circadian misalignment for you is the first step in finding a way to get your body clock back on track.
 The second step is to practice good sleep hygiene to restore circadian alignment.
 We’ll talk about this more later, but first we thought you might like a little more information on the science behind those recommendations.
 Because understanding what makes your internal body clock tick might make it easier to do a reset when needed.